 There are plenty of small hypoallergenic dog breeds but what about the big guys?

 Here are the top 10 hypoallergenic dog breeds that you can consider getting as a pet!

 The Portuguese Water Dog is a large dog breed initially bred to assist fishermen by herding fish into nets.
-They are often mistaken for Sheepadoodles due to their curly coat and markings.
 They can grow up to 60 pounds in weight and 22 inches in height.